Childhood: Short & Long-Term Psychological Effects of Being Yelled At

 What Are The Short-Term Psychological Effects Of Yelling At A Child?

-In a study on children ages 8-12 from various countries in the world, the results showed that children became more aggressive when they had mothers who used corporal punishment, expressed disappointment in their children, and yelled at their children.
-The study also indicated that children experienced higher anxiety symptoms when they were spanked and had time-outs and their mothers expressed disappointment in them and shamed them.
+In a study on children ages 8-12 from various countries, the results showed that children became more aggressive when they had mothers who used corporal punishment, expressed disappointment in their children, and yelled at their children.
+The study also indicated that children experienced higher anxiety symptoms when they were spanked and had time-outs and their mothers expressed disappointment and shamed them.

 In a separate study of African American children, the results showed that verbal abuse more often manifested in behavioral problems than corporal punishment.
-The study also showed some important differences in how boys and girls processed verbal abuse.
-The symptoms in boys that had parents who were verbally abusive resulted in low self-control.
+The study also showed some important differences in how boys and girls process verbal abuse.
+Boys that had parents who were verbally abusive had low self-control.
 For girls who experienced verbal abuse, they were more likely to react with anger or frustration.

 Depending on the child’s personality, you may not see an increase in aggression or in talking back, but you may see signs of your child withdrawing from you.
 Instead, they may look to their peers, teachers, or other adults that they trust rather than relying on you.